Home » Off Road Builds » Chevy » Tahoe » GMT 800 Tahoe Turned into a Mad Max Rat Rod Off-road Build

 “a bright example of creativity, daring ideas, and unique style, a truck that looks like it just rolled out of the Mad Max post-apocalypse movie”

 – I have vacationed at Silver Lake Sand Dunes, in Mears, Michigan starting when I was 11.
 We were surrounded by amazing dune toys of all kinds, VW powered buggies, jeeps, trucks.
 I loved hearing the roar of the engines, folks working on fixing their rigs, it was amazing to me.
-Over the years we made friends that would take me along, it was like going to another planet surrounded by sand, cool rigs, and cool people.
-I wanted in!

-Why did you choose a Tahoe?
+Why did you pick a Chevy Tahoe GMT 800

 – The short version of the story is, we bought the Tahoe for $400 that was in a rollover accident.
 We wanted the engine and transmission for my son’s 46 Ford rat rod.
 I cut the roof off so I could open the doors up and drive it around on our property, after removing the hood, I covered the engine with an old grain truck hood, and thought hey that looks pretty cool.
-When Covid hit, we got the idea to see if we could build the Tahoe for the dunes using only what we had on hand.
-With our four children being home schooled we thought it would be a good opportunity to demonstrate that junk can be repurposed.
-Having it seat 7 people we could all ride together safely got the wife’s approval.

 – It was Covid after-all and the vehicles from mad-max has always been my all-time favorite.
 So The theme was us post apocalypses, not recreating a mad-max vehicle but more of a tribute.

 Most people who know me know we are into old cars so with scrap value had been very low at the time, We had a decent pile of old scrap metal that we acquired.
 So most everything on Max was taken from the scrap heap.

 What challenges did you face while putting it together?